 compatible, but when you load one or another you find that you need to restart.

 I think you should hold off on the idea of having a String transport mechanism because then we have to think about how we are going to specify dependencies and I don't think we should be specifying them at such a low level without thinking about the implications.
 Saving the active configuration to the kar, by contrast, is both very simple to implement, requires not extra work for developers, and is very simple to back out of if and when we come up with a better solution.

-#13 Updated by Aaron Aaron over 9 years ago
+#13 Updated by Aaron Aaron almost 12 years ago